Find Virginia’s Top Sonography Programs in 2021

-Diagnostic medical sonographers, also known as ultrasound technicians, capture images of the inside of the body using a device that passes sound waves through muscle and tissue.
+Diagnostic medical sonographers, also known as ultrasound technicians, capture images of the inside of the body using sophisticated equipment that passes sound waves through muscle and tissue.
 Physicians use these images to prevent, diagnose, and treat disease and injuries, as well as monitor a woman’s pregnancy.

 Connect with Educational Programs near You